 A classic at the holidays, Jeannette K. loves the no-spread sugar cookies recipe from Hispana Global.
 I especially love the flooded icing decorations and know kids would have fun added all the finishing touches.

 Ready to jump in but realize you need a set of cookie cutters ASAP to get you started?
-This 11-piece, made in the USA, steel cookie cutter set from Ann Clark can be ordered and delivered in just a couple of days from Amazon.
+This 11-piece, made in the USA, steel cookie cutter set from Ann Clark can be ordered and delivered in just a couple of days from Amazon and is very affordable.

 Erin M. won an award at a cookie exchange for these soft, chewy, sugary ginger cookie recipe from Lauren’s Latest.
 We can’t promise you’ll win anything, but they do look delicious!
 Also known as a “gingerdoodle”, they are a little more gentle on the ginger than some bolder, spicier gingersnaps .
 Our youngest bakers can even help roll the doughs into little balls that are then tossed in sugar.

 What makes a cookie a holiday cookie?
 Heck if I know, but Erica P. swears that the “infinitely adaptable” Blondies from Smitten Kitchen definitely fits the bill.
-She recommends adding star-shaped pretzels or minty chocolate bits to make them more “Christmas-like”.
+She recommends adding star-shaped pretzels like these, or minty chocolate bits to make them more “Christmas-like.”
 We might try red-and-green M&M’s instead of chocolate chunks to bump up the Christmas colors.

 No matter what you call these delicious little balls of nuts, butter, flour and powdered sugar, we are in agreement with Amy B. that these treats are are often on our cookie platters for good reason.
 Her go-to recipe is Savory Moments’ Mexican Wedding Cake Cookies which are soooo yummy they been one of her family favorites for generations.